mhssamadani/ErgoStratumProxy/README.md

-##Simple Stratum mining proxy.
+# Simple Stratum Mining Proxy

-the current version of ergo miners only support http request and response.
+The current version of ergo miners only support http request and response.

-to working with stratum we generate this proxy.
+In order to work with a stratum pool, this proxy is required.

-this proxy is a simple wrapper that get jobs from stratum mining pool and create an http interface to response to miner
+This proxy is a simple wrapper that gets jobs from stratum mining pool and creates an http interface for miner.

-##install
+## Installation

 first install node v12+ and npm